espressomd/espresso/doc/sphinx/advanced_methods.rst

    \mathrm{HA \rightleftharpoons\ H^+ + A^- } \,,

-For an example of how to setup a constant pH simulation, see the file in the testsuite directory.
-For a description of the available methods see :mod:`espressomd.reaction_ensemble`.
+For a description of the available methods, see :class:`espressomd.reaction_ensemble.ConstantpHEnsemble`.

 Widom Insertion (for homogeneous systems)